ozeetee/github-social/README.md

 # github-social #
 Sample Android Application demonstrating various use cases of RxJava in a Social application.
-Integrated with Github rest api
+Integrated with [Github Api](https://developer.github.com/v3/).

 ## Features of the app ##